Turtlecrafter81/al-guides/Operation Siren Guide.md

 Basically boss fleets.
 Have specialized modules that buff/debuff stats/defense making them harder or easier to kill with/without the proper damage type.
 The list of possible module buffs are [here](https://azurlane.koumakan.jp/Operation_Siren#Additional_effects)

 #### Stronghold:
-There are 7 zones.
+There are 7 zones present in a stronghold.
 You spawn with 2 controled zones and siren has 5 zones.
-There will always be an Invader Siren reinforcement that spawn after you clear 3 zones which will steal one of your zone after 3 turns.
-The final Stronghold Siren boss are strong, they are not as tanky but they hit very hard even before taking account of their module buffs.
-They are supposedly multi-staged boss but you can do it with just 2 fleets.
-You can always retreat out of strongholds to return to Port to heal.
-So stronghold isn't as hard, just takes a bit of time to clear.
+There will always be an Invader CL Siren reinforcement that spawn after you clear 3 zones which will steal one of your zone after 3 turns (This reinforcement will drop loot like a boss fight and has a chest spawn afterwards).
+The final Stronghold Siren boss are strong, they are not as tanky as Abyssal bosses but they hit very hard even before taking account of their module buffs.
+They are supposedly multi-staged boss and you can retreat to ports while keeping your damage dealt to the boss. __**Remember that you can always retreat out of strongholds to return to Port to heal.**__ So stronghold isn't as hard, just takes a bit of time to clear.

 #### Abyssal Zones:
 Currently only have 4 types of bosses: DD, CL, CA and BB.
 Abyssal bosses reveal their weakness after certain hp thresholds.
 They all have below average AA stat making them susceptible to CV damage.
 They also have an uncanny weakness to Airstrikes a lot of the time.
 They hit not as hard but they are twice as tanky compared to Stronghold bosses.
 The key to beating these Abyss bosses are to bring a well-equipped CV fleet.
 Also try to avoid any ship sinking because it will apply an debuff (red wrench on the hp bar) that disable skills to the ship that sunk which can only be removed with the Rest and Regroup in the Order Tab.
 Failing battle apply a "Low Resolve" debuff (triangle on the fleet on the map) that debuff all stats by 10% up to 3 times which can be removed by winning against the mobs hidden in the fog.
 To get to them look at the 2 side of the map, there will be ways to get to the lanes in the side and travel to the fog and fight them.
 Other fleets also removed their "Low Resolve" if any fleet wins a battle.